 then do deadlifts with that weight, and then move the plates and bars

 back indoors?
 If you want to safely do barbell squats outdoors, you have to put your safety rack outdoors.
-Its much easier to take a pair of gymnastic rings out to
+Its much easier to take a pair of gymnastic rings and perhaps some resistance bands or small plates out to

 the playground to do some bodyweight training